itsjoesullivan/Backbone.slet/README.md

 #Backbone.slet
 Get and set attributes of [Backbone.js](http://documentcloud.github.com/backbone/) models that won't persist upon save().

+##How come?
+For all the convenience of persisting Backbone models, sometimes an attribute is useful to the client but not the server:

+- A model knows the client has hidden it, but the server doesn't need to.
+- Multiple clients are sharing the same model (say, [Node.js & &yet are helping out](http://andyet.net/blog/2011/feb/15/re-using-backbonejs-models-on-the-server-with-node/)) but need their own copy of certain attributes.
+This might even be a security concern.

 ##Usage

 Extend Slet, an extension of Backbone.Model.
 Mind that Slet models have an overwritten save() method to slip out local variables, current to Backbone.js v0.5.3: